 Impact/ Source Mitigation Measure Responsibility Schedule onsite.
-Regular training of Site personnel in proper waste management and chemical handling procedures will be conducted at regular intervals.
-EPC Contractors CESMP - Training Incineration/burning of wastes will not be allowed EPC Contractors CESMP - Management Waste Facilities Only Waste management facilities approved by national/regional authorities shall be used for the disposal of non-hazardous and hazardous wastes, respectively.
+Regular training of personnel in proper waste management and chemical handling procedures will be conducted at regular intervals.
+CESMP - Training Incineration/burning of wastes will not be allowed EPC Contractors CESMP - Management Only qualified personnel are authorized to handle hazardous materials.
+CESMP- Training Waste and hazardous materials must be placed in leakproof containers with sufficient containment to prevent spillage.
+These categories include hazardous materials contained in mobile refueling tanks.
+EPC Contractors CESMP - Management Waste Facilities Only Waste management facilities approved by national/regional authorities shall be used for the disposal of non-hazardous and hazardous wastes, respectively.
 EPC Contractors CESMP - Management